greg-raven/Department-21/_posts/2013-04-16-get-out-of-the-house-and-enjoy-nature.md

 ---
-title: 'Get out of the house and enjoy nature!'
+title: "Get out of the house and enjoy nature!"
 author: 'Noam Sain'
 layout: post
 ---